 If you aren’t familiar with Baremetrics, we highly recommend checking out our blog post on 40+ SaaS products we use to grow Kinsta.
 Here are a few additional fun facts:

 - Kinsta’s clients average a little over 7 billion HTTP requests per month.

 - 120+ terabytes egress data transfer travels through Kinsta’s servers each month.

 According to our data from Intercom, the busiest periods for our support team are Monday – Thursday between 3-9 PM, weekends are pretty slow.

-We’ve decreased our previous 7 minute median support ticket response time down to 2 minutes (so far in December) and now provide 24×7 coverage, 365 days a year.
-The median time to solve and close your issue has also improved a lot, right now it’s 55 minute.
-The reason this is higher is because it includes a lot of more complex and technical issues where our sysadmins have to check your site to resolve the issue.
+We’ve decreased our previous 7-minute median support ticket response time down to 2 minutes (so far in December) and now provide 24/7 coverage.
+The median time to solve and close your issue has also improved a lot, right now it’s 55 minutes.
+The reason this is higher is that it includes a lot of more complex and technical issues where our sysadmins have to check your site to resolve the issue.

 If we look at support requests throughout the year, November was our busiest month ever.
 We had a record number of new customers, which probably correlates with the increase in tickets.

 No surprise, but there are again a lot of new faces at Kinsta!
 The team is 2x bigger than it was at this same time last year.
 We’ve hired more engineers to further decrease ticket times, as well as new developers which are helping build and improve all the new features we’ve been releasing.